IN SHADOW OF PYLON

 – Daily Telegraph (Sydney), Saturday 19 March 1932.

-- The Waterhouse family transfered the license of the Imperial Hotel to Chatswood in December 1959 to enable the Charles Hotel to open.
+The Waterhouse family transferred the license of the Imperial Hotel to Chatswood in December 1959, enabling the newly built Charles Hotel to open.